Rigidity for $C^1$ actions on the interval arising from hyperbolicity I: solvable groups: Introduction

 \subsection{General panorama}

 The dynamics of (non-)solvable groups of germs of diffeomorphisms around a fixed point is an important subject that has been studied by many authors in connexion to foliations and differential equations.
 There is, however, a natural group-theoretical aspect of this study of large interest.
-In this direction, the classification of solvable groups of diffeomorphisms in dimension 1 has been completed, at least in large regularity: see \cite{burslem-wilkinson} for the real-analytic case and \cite{navas} for the $C^2$ case; see also \cite{bleak, navas2} for the piecewise-affine case.
+In this direction, the classification of solvable groups of diffeomorphisms in dimension 1 has been completed, at least in large regularity: see \cite{burslem-wilkinson, ghys} for the real-analytic case and \cite{navas} for the $C^2$ case; see also \cite{bleak, navas2} for the piecewise-affine case.
 (For the higher-dimensional case, see \cite{asaoka,anne}.)

 In the $C^1$ context, this issue was indirectly addresed by Cantwell and Conlon in \cite{cantwell-conlon}.
 Indeed, although they were interested on problems concerning smoothing of some codimension-1 foliations, they dealt with a particular one for which the holonomy pseudo-group turns to be the Baumslag-Solitar group.
 In concrete terms, they proved that a certain natural (non-affine) action of $BS(1,2)$ on the closed interval is non-smoothable.
 Later, using the results of topological classification of general actions of $BS(1,2)$ on the interval contained in \cite{rivas}, the whole\footnote{Some of the results of this work strongly complements this.
-For instance, as we state below, the semiconjugacy is necessarily a (topological) conjugacy.} picture was completed in \cite{guelman-liousse}: every $C^1$ action of $BS(1,n)$ on the closed interval with no global fixed point inside is semiconjugated to the standard affine action.
+For instance, as we state below, the semiconjugacy is necessarily a (topological) conjugacy, which means that the semiconjugating map is actually a homeomorphism.} picture was completed in \cite{guelman-liousse}: every $C^1$ action of $BS(1,n)$ on the closed interval with no global fixed point inside is semiconjugate to the standard affine action.

 Cantwell-Conlon's proof uses exponential growth of the orbit of certain intervals to yield a contradiction (such a behaviour is impossible close to a parabolic fixed point).
 This clever argument was later used in \cite{navas-th} to give a counter-example to the converse of the Thurston stability theorem: there exists a finitely-generated, locally indicable\footnote{Recall that a group is said to be {\em locally indicable} if every nontrivial, finitely-generated subgroup has a surjective homomorphism onto $\Z$.
 Every such group admits a faithful action by homeomorphisms of the interval provided it is countable; see \cite{fourier}.} group with no faithful action by $C^1$ diffeomorphisms of the interval.
 (See also \cite{calegari}.)
 As we will see, the relation with Thurston's stability arises not only at the level of results.
 Indeed, although Cantwell-Conlon's argument is very different, an arsenal of techniques close to Thurston's that may be applied in this context and related ones (see {\em e.g.} \cite{anne}) was independently developed in \cite{bonatti} (see also \cite{bonatti-annals}).
 The aim of this work is to put together all these ideas (and to introduce new ones) to get a quite complete picture of all possible $C^1$ actions of a very large class of solvable groups, namely the Abelian-by-cyclic ones.
 We will show that these actions are rigid provided the cyclic factor acts hyperbolically on the Abelian subgroup, and that this rigidity dissapears in the non-hyperbolic case.